State Aid for Library Construction Program

 - Complete the full online Construction Aid application.

-- Upload all required signed documents, including:
+- Upload required signed documents, including:

-- Short Environmental Assessment Form (SEAF)
+- Short Environmental Assessment Form.

-- SHPO approval, if required
+- SHPO approval, if required.

-- Assurances Form
+- Assurances Form.

-- Proof of available funds
+- Proof of available funds.

-- Contractor bids or quotes
+- Contractor bids or quotes.

 - Prepare FS-10 and other required paper forms for System submission.

-System Submission
+System submission

-- Libraries submit completed applications to the System by the annual System deadline, typically mid-summer to early fall.
+- Libraries submit completed applications to the System by the annual System deadline, typically mid summer to early fall.

 Constraint:

-not be complete before the System submission deadline.
+Projects may not be complete before the System submission deadline.

 Action:

-Phase 3 - State Review and Award
+Phase 3.
+State Review and Award

 After submission: